InjuMichorius/Filmaholic/README.md

 ## API
 I made use of [The Movie DB API](https://www.themoviedb.org/) for this project.
 The base enpoint is https://api.themoviedb.org/.
-All endpoints return either a JSON object or array.
+All endpoints return either a JSON object or an array.
+The endpoints I use are popular and ID.
+This is the structure of a movie array:

+`json
+{
+  "adult": false,
+  "backdrop_path":"/8tNX8s3j1O0eqilOQkuroRLyOZA.jpg"
+  "genre_ids":[14,28,12],
+  "id":458576,"original_language":"en",
+  "original_title":"Monster Hunter",
+  "overview":"A portal transports Cpt.
+Artemis and an elite unit of soldiers to a strange world where powerful monsters rule with deadly ferocity.", "popularity":3079.082, "poster_path":"/uwjaCH7PiWrkz7oWJ4fcL3xGrb0.jpg", "release_date":"2020-12-03",
+  "title":"Monster Hunter",
+  "video":false,
+  "vote_average":7.3,
+  "vote_count":869
+}
+`

 ## Interaction Diagram
 ![Image of Interaction Diagram](https://github.com/InjuMichorius/Filmaholic/blob/master/images/README%20images/interactionDiagramREADME.jpg)